Jong Ajax

 Jong Ajax (/nl/; lit.
 'Young Ajax'), also referred to as Ajax II or Ajax 2, is the reserve team of Ajax.
 Based at the club's training complex, Sportpark De Toekomst, in Amsterdam, it has competed in the Eerste Divisie, the second tier of Dutch professional football, since 2013.

 Jong Ajax is the only reserve side to have won a Dutch professional league title, claiming the 2017–18 Eerste Divisie with a squad that included Noussair Mazraoui, Noa Lang and Danilho Doekhi.
-Under national regulations the team cannot be promoted to the Eredivisie or enter the KNVB Cup, and its primary purpose is to develop players for Ajax's senior squad.
+Under national regulations, the team cannot be promoted to the Eredivisie or enter the KNVB Cup.
+Its primary purpose is to develop players for Ajax's senior squad.